moonclerk/developer/integration.md

 https://app.moonclerk.com/pay/8h7frjfytj?cid=234
 ```

 **A note about security.
 All traffic to and from MoonClerk is encrypted with SSL which includes the URL.
-If you are concerned about sending real IDs over the URL you can create a MD5 or SHA hash based on the id and timestamp, store it with the user in your database, and pass that parameter instead of the acutal ID.**
+If you are concerned about sending real IDs over the URL you can create a MD5 or SHA hash based on the id and timestamp, store it with the user in your database, and pass that parameter instead of the actual ID.**

 ### Embedded Checkout